-Extrinsic and intrinsic motivation
+3. Extrinsic and intrinsic motivation

-Be compassionate with yourself
+5. Be compassionate with yourself

 Are you kind to yourself?
 Do you give yourself a break if you mess up?
 Do you have an encouraging and gentle inner voice?
-If you do, that’s great because those who are more self-compassionate are more likely to be intrinsically motivated.
+If you do, that’s great because those who are more self-compassionate are more likely to achieve their goals in the long term.
 Self-compassion is extending kindness towards yourself in the face of failure.
-If you are less self-critical, you’re more likely to bounce back after a slip up.
+If you are less self-critical, you’re more likely to pick yourself up and carry on after a slip up.

 So, if you start to run and recognise yourself as a runner, this change in self-identity becomes really positive for keeping up your running routine.
 Equally, if a life event triggers your change in behaviour, you’re more likely to keep it up if it fits within your new self-identity.

-Repeat your new behaviour enough times and it will become automatic.
+- Repeat your new behaviour enough times and it will become automatic.
 Stick with it, it will happen.